juanchopanza/ItemCatalog/README.md

 ## Features:

-* 3rd party authentication with Google+ and Facebook (FB limited to google chrome and Safari browsers.)
+* 3rd party authentication with Google+ and Facebook
 * CSRF protection for POST, PUT and DELETE operations
 * CRUD read for all users.
 * CRUD create, update and delete for authorized users